qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    Sensor Settings sub-panel

-Once a sensor is configured, you can use the |start| :guilabel:`Start` button to connect the sensor.
+Once a sensor is configured, you can use the |start| :sup:`Start` button to connect the sensor.
 Once active, the last collected data will be displayed in the sensors table's :guilabel:`Last value` column.